Nheko-Reborn/nheko/README.md

 ## Features

-Most of the features you would expect from a chat application are missing right now but we are getting close to a more feature complete client.
+Most of the features you would expect from a chat application are missing but,we are trying our best to get close to a better feature complete client and hope to achieve it soon.
 Specifically there is support for:
 - E2E encryption.
 - VoIP calls (voice & video).